StevenRB/emread/README.md

 # emread
-CLI program to convert a .eml file to .html
+CLI program to convert a .eml file to .html and launches it in the os's default browser.
+This is a limited use case but I've found it is helpful as a Linux user who works with Outlook users attaching .eml files

 usage:  emread [options] <inputFilename>